JJCAPPE/casnotes/CASRN 111 - Religion in American Culture/111.typ

   Schmitt insists they can *conflict*: democracy requires a *demos* (a concrete “we”), which presupposes *boundaries* (friend/enemy).
 Liberal universalism dissolves the “we,” undermining democratic decision.

 9. *Inevitability of the exception and capture.*
   In a crisis (or manufactured crisis), actors can *assume sovereign power* “to save the constitution.”
-Liberal societies are *vulnerable* if they won’t admit this mechanism exists.
+Liberal societies are *vulnerable* if they won't admit this mechanism exists.

-10. *Why fascism appealed (Schmitt’s own dark turn).*
+10. *Why fascism appealed (Schmitt's own dark turn).*
   If you reject liberal constraints as illusions, the argument for a *decisive, identity-forging* regime can seem “rational” to some.
-The episode bluntly notes Schmitt’s *Nazi, antisemitic* alignment—key for assessing his project.
+The episode bluntly notes Schmitt's *Nazi, antisemitic* alignment—key for assessing his project.

-= Core claims distilled
+== Core claims distilled

-- Liberalism’s *self-image* (rule of norms, rational debate, pluralism) *fails* at the decisive moments that actually *constitute* politics.
+- Liberalism's *self-image* (rule of norms, rational debate, pluralism) *fails* at the decisive moments that actually *constitute* politics.
 - The *essence* of politics is *decision* and *distinction* (friend/enemy), not deliberative harmony.
 - The *sovereign decision on the exception* is the hidden heart of modern states, liberal or not.
 - *Constitutions* regulate normal time; *crises* reveal real power.
 - Liberal societies risk becoming *weak, identity-thin, and manipulable*.

-= Practical takeaways for understanding Schmitt
+== Practical takeaways for understanding Schmitt

 - Ask of any system: *Who decides the exception?
 On what authority?
 With what limits, oversight, and exit path?*
 - Distinguish *normal time* from *exception time* in institutional design.
-- Treat *identity formation* as a real variable in political stability; procedures alone won’t substitute for a shared “we.”
+- Treat *identity formation* as a real variable in political stability; procedures alone won't substitute for a shared “we.”
 - Beware *apathy through proceduralism*—but also beware *romanticizing decisiveness* that erodes rights.

-= Mini-glossary (fast recall)
+== Mini-glossary (fast recall)

 - *Sovereign*: The one who decides on the exception.
 - *State of exception*: Suspension of the normal legal order in an emergency.